 Dana and Schoenberg struck a deal with C.F.
 Martin and Co. and the renowned Schoenberg Guitar was born.
 The Schoenberg led to the reintroduction of the OM model into Martin’s own regular line.
 Today, the OM is offered by most builders and trails only the dreadnought in popularity.

 Reintroducing Adirondack Spruce

-Prior to over-harvesting after World War II, Adirondack “Red” spruce had been the soundboard of choice for guitars built in the vintage years of the 1930s and ‘40s.
+Prior to over-harvesting after World War II, Adirondack “Red” spruce had been the soundboard of choice for guitars built in the golden age of the 1930s and ‘40s.
 Learning that Maine held some of the largest remaining stands of Adirondack spruce, Dana independently processed some of the first “Red” spruce guitar tops that the industry had seen in 40 years.
-Today it is the soundboard of choice for many players.
+Today it is once again the soundboard of choice for many players.

 Bryan Sutton & Ricky Skaggs

 Inspired by feedback from flatpicking legend Tony Rice, Dana set out to build a balanced yet powerful dreadnought, experimenting with nearly every element he could think of including woods, bracing, finishing, construction techniques, and truss rods.
 In the late 1990’s bluegrass great Ricky Skaggs and a young flatpicker by the name of Bryan Sutton began playing Bourgeois guitars.
 Their influence helped introduce the Bourgeois Dreadnought to a new generation of bluegrass players.

 Dana founded Bourgeois Guitars in Lewiston, Maine in 1992.
 With a small team of talented builders, he was able to apply the innovative theories and techniques he had developed over the last decade.